lachrist/aran/README.md

 Aran visits the *statement nodes* and *expression nodes* of a given ESTree.
 Within an ESTree, a node is called statement node if it can be replaced by any other statement while conserving the syntactic validity of the program.
-Same goes for expression node at the exception of syntactic [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) which are considered node expression even though they cannot be replaced by non-function expressions.
+Same goes for expression nodes.
-For instance, in the program `for (var k = x in o) ...`, the variable declaration `var k = x` does not correspond to a statement node but `x` does correspond to an expression node.
+The only exception being [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) which are considered node expressions even though they cannot be replaced by non-function expressions.
 When Aran instruments a program, all its statement nodes and all its expression nodes will be annotated with the following fields:

-* `AranSerial :: number`.
+* `AranSerial :: number`:
   The node's serial number.
-* `AranMaxSerial :: number`.
+* `AranMaxSerial :: number`:
   The maximum serial number which can be found within the node's decedents.
-  This is useful to speed up serial number lookups.
+  This is useful to speed up node search.
-* `AranParent :: ESTree | *`.
+* `AranParent :: ESTree | *`:
   The node's parent.
-  If the node is of type `"Program"`, then this field will be the third argument passed to `aran.join(program, pointcut, parent)`.
+  If the node is of type `"Program"`, then this field will be the third argument passed to `aran.weave`.
   This field is not enumerable to prevent `JSON.stringify` from complaining about circularity.
-* `AranParentSerial :: number | null`.
+* `AranParentSerial :: number | null`:
   The parent's serial number of the node (if any).
-* `AranStrict :: boolean`
+* `AranStrict :: boolean`:
   Indicates whether the node is in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.

 ### `aran = require("aran")(options)`